Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 Day 3: Wednesday, September 19, 2018.
 Niagara-on-the-Lake, Ontario to Mississauga, Ontario

 Usage of the term “Champagne” is forbidden as it is legally restricted to wines from the Champagne region of France.
-Dan’s explanation of Icewine was fascinating, and the tasting even better.
+Dan’s explanation of Icewine was fascinating, and they tasted even better.
 Icewine is a dessert wine produced from frozen grapes while still on the vine.
 The sugars do not freeze, but the water content does, allowing a more concentrated grape juice to develop.
 It is sold in tall and narrow 375 ml bottles, costing between $60 and $100 per bottle.
 I can attest to the fact that it is a unique drinking experience.
-We were treated to Icewine again while visiting Tony and Fiona Goddard in Rochester, NY a few days later.
+We were treated to Icewine again while visiting Tony and Fiona Goddard in Rochester, NY, a few days later.

 Wayne Douglas Gretzky was a Canadian professional ice hockey player from 1979 to 1999 and later head coach.
 Aside from being Canada’s greatest ice hockey player, he is also a successful businessperson.
-Among other ventures, he is the owner of Wayne Gretzky’s restaurant in Toronto, and has a stake in the vineyards that we toured—but I do not know the finer details.
+Among other ventures, he is the owner of Wayne Gretzky’s restaurant in Toronto and has a stake in the vineyards that we toured—but I do not know the finer details.
 Wayne Gretzky Estates is Niagara’s only winery and distillery.
-Wayne’s estate (at #1219) and Trius (#1249) are both located on Niagara Stone Road.
+Wayne’s estate (at #1219) and Trius (#1249) are located on Niagara Stone Road.

 Day 4: Thursday, September 20, 2018.
 Mississauga and Toronto.

-With attracting students from across the country and around the world, NBS is the only ballet academy in North America to provide elite dance training, academic instruction and residential care on the same campus.
-The School’s progressive curriculum, with its emphasis on the physical and emotional well-being of the student, has put NBS at the forefront of dance training internationally.
+With attracting students from across the country and worldwide, NBS is the only ballet academy in North America to provide elite dance training, academic instruction, and residential care on the same campus.
+The school’s progressive curriculum, with its emphasis on the physical and emotional well-being of the student, has put NBS at the forefront of dance training internationally.
 Talent is the sole criterion for acceptance into the NBS’ Professional Ballet Program.